SebChw/RSIF/README.md

 ![Example of training a Random Similarity Isolation Forest](docs/rsif_example.jpg)

 The **Random Similarity Isolation Forest (RSIF)** is a novel outlier detection method for multi-modal data.
 It can work with numerical data, complex objects e.g graphs or distributions, or mixed-type multi-modal descriptions.
-It has been tested and evaluated thoroughly on 46 datasets.
+It has been analyzed and evaluated on 47 datasets.
 Evaluation shows show that RSIF is equally good or significantly better than five competitor models: LOF, HBOS, ECOD, Similarity Forest, and Isolation Forest.

 # Getting started
 To get familiar with RSIF please check **Tutorials** for different data modalities or visit **docs**.
 Or simply follow this readme for really brief introduction.